pkgcraft/pkgcraft.github.io/content/posts/evolving-qa-tooling.md

 While the python update check isn't overly complex it does require querying the repo for package matches which is the most significant portion of its runtime.
-Little to no work has been done on querying performance for pkgcraft yet, so it may be possible to decrease the runtime before resorting to more drastic changes such as a more performant metadata cache format.
+Little to no work has been done on querying performance for pkgcraft yet, so it may be possible to decrease the runtime before resorting to drastic changes such as a more performant metadata cache format.

 While it should still be able to improve, pkgcruft already runs faster using a single thread than pkgcheck running on all available cores.
 Most of this probably comes from the